yewstack/docs/src/advanced-topics/optimizations.md

 [profile.release]
 # less code to include into binary
 panic = 'abort'
-# optimalization over all codebase ( better optimalization, slower build )
+# optimization over all codebase ( better optimization, slower build )
 codegen-units = 1
-# optimalization for size ( more aggresive )
+# optimization for size ( more aggresive )
 opt-level = 'z'
-# optimalization for size
+# optimization for size
 # opt-level = 's'
-# link time optimalizaiton using using whole-program analysis
+# link time optimization using using whole-program analysis
 lto = true
 ```